PlatONnetwork/docs/docs/EVM智能合约开发.md

 - `helloWorld` the contract object created
 - `methods` specify the call method
-- `getName` the function of the HelloWorld contract，which has no  parameter
+- `getName` the function of the HelloWorld contract, which has no  parameter
 - `call` specify query method
 - `function` callback result,we can use console.log to print info.